websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/configuring-elements-on-content-pages.md

 ## Setting the Layout Style

-You can set different style options for your Content Page layout like background color, background image, margins, and opacity.
+You can set different style options like background color, background image, margins, and opacity for your Content Page layout.

 1. Click the layout element you want to change.
 1. In the Content Page sidebar, under the *Styles* tab, configure the style options for your content: